voltrue2/gracenode/src/rpc/README.md

 RPC server can optionally require each connected client to send `heartbeat` packet at certain internval before the connection times out.

-This is useful detecting disconnected clients without sending `FIN` packet.
+This is useful detecting disconnected clients without sending `FIN` packet caused by unexpected network disconnect such as client crash, network problemts etc.

 ### heartbeat packet